State's coronavirus cases pass 500,000 with 5,409 increase; deaths up 225

 National

 Since the first death was reported five months ago on Feb.
-29, the toll has risen to 160,290, an increase of 1,362 Tuesday afterr 568 Monday, according to Worldometers.info.
+29, the toll has risen to 161,601, an increase of 1,311 Wednesday, according to Worldometers.info.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom's deaths increased from 9 to 89 for a total of 46,299.
+The United Kingdom's deaths decreased from 89 to 65 for a total of 46,364.
 The daily high was 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 5 deaths, among the lowest since the pandemic.
-No. 7 France added 2 and No. 8 Spain 26.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 10 deaths, among the lowest since the pandemic.
+No. 7 France added 9 and No. 8 Spain 1.

-Sweden, which has been doing "herd immunity," reported 6 new deaths for a total of 5,747 in 22nd and 37 cases.
-Neighboring Norway remained at 256, as well as 28 more cases.
+Sweden, which has been doing "herd immunity," reported 5 new deaths for a total of 5,760 in 22nd and 66 cases.
+Neighboring Norway remained at 256 for the second day in a row, as well as 47 more cases.

 Scripps Only Content 2020